Spectral proper orthogonal decomposition of rapid snapshot pairs sampled at sub-Nyquist intervals: Methods

 Pairwise data is given as follows.
 The $j^{th}$ pair is taken at time $t_j$ and $t_j+\Delta t$, where $\Delta t$ is fixed and satisfies the Nyquist criterion.
 We define $\tau_j=t_{j+1}-t_j$ as the camera delay time, which is the time a camera has to recover between pair $j$ and $j+1$.
 We restrict ourselves to the case where there is an integer number of time steps between pairs, $\tau_j/\Delta t\in\mathbb{Z}^+$.
 The $\tau_j/\Delta t-2$ missing snapshots between the pairs are estimated using DMD, as shown in figure \ref{fig:Alg}.
 Each data set has $\tau_{\min}$ and $\tau_{\max}$ defining the minimum and maximum delay time between pairs, respectively.
 We let

 vary uniformly between these bounds to emulate the random sampling procedure used in~\citet{tu2014spectral}.
 We emphasize that $\tau$, the gap time, varies between pairs but the time within a pair, $\Delta t$, is constant.
 This strategy decreases the chance of peaks at $f=1/\tau$ due to a constant delay time.
 Additionally, it allows us to capture all phases of the flow.
+The simplification to integer number of time steps between pairs is made here to maximize the number of actual snapshots in the reconstruction and is not required for exact DMD.
+If $\Delta t$ is not constant, another version of DMD such as $\theta-$DMD~\citep{li2022dynamic} or optimal DMD~\citep{askham2018variable} may be used; however, this is not explored here.

 To avoid large discontinuities at the segment ends, and as an attempt to combat the non-physically damped eigenvalues of the DMD matrix, two estimates of the data will be produced - one marching forward and one marching backward in time.
 The final estimate used in SPOD is taken as a weighted linear combination of the forward and backward estimates.
 This slightly differs from, but is inspired by, fbDMD.

 To compute the forward estimation as sketched in figure \ref{fig:Alg}, for each stretch of missing data, the $N_P$ closest pairs to the missing data (in time) are used to create a local $\mb A$.
 A spatially global, segment-wise, POD basis of $r$ truncated modes is used.
 The second snapshot of the closest pair to the left is used as the initial condition to estimate the missing snapshots by continuously applying equation \ref{eq:Adef} until the next pair is reached.
-The next section (Block $i+1$) is estimated similarly; however, a new, local, $\mb A$ matrix is created with the new $N_P$ closest pairs, like a sliding window.
+The next section (Block $j+1$) is estimated similarly; however, a new, local, $\mb A$ matrix is created with the new $N_P$ closest pairs, like a sliding window.
 This continues until the end of the pairs is reached.
 This sequential estimate is a combination of known snapshots (the given pairs) and estimated snapshots (from DMD).

 The backward estimate is computed analogously; however, the matrix $\mb B$ is computed as $\mb B=\mb X \mb Y^+$ which approximately satisfies $\vb q(t)=\mb B \vb q(t+\Delta t)$.
 The march is started from the first snapshot of the closest pair on the right rather than the left.